There's more demand for boosters than first shots of the COVID vaccine

 That trend represents a big success for White House's aggressive booster campaign.
 But it also underscores the administration's flagging effort to achieve its high priority of vaccinating the remaining unvaccinated Americans.

 More than 21 million people have already received a booster in the short time they've been widely available, according to the CDC website.
 And more than 786,000 are getting boosters every day now on average.
-That's nearly triple the number coming in for their first shots, though the rollout to kids under 12 may soon change that equation.
+That's nearly triple the number coming in for their first shots, though the rollout to kids under 12 could potentially change that equation.

 This isn't a big surprise: The same people who rushed to get their first jabs are apparently just as eager for their third, and with the booster recommendations announced late October, two out of every three vaccinated people are eligible, according to some estimates.